BetsyZhang10/my-first-game/README.md

 **Development paused until October/November- check back later!**

+## Rules of Contribution
+_Please follow these rules if you plan to contribute._
+- Content must be original and based on greek mythology
+- You must comment if it's fan content, mythology, self-created, inspired, etc.
+**- You must agree to privacy policy (coming soon)
+**

 ## How To Contribute
 __As simple as 🔢__
 1. Select the file you want to edit